OpenVoiceOS/community-docs/docs/qs_intro.md

 Use `gunzip` to decompress `.xz` compressed images and `unzip` to decompress `.zip` images.

-The resulting file should end in `.img` and is now ready fot flash to a device.
+The resulting file should end in `.img` and is now ready to flash to a device.

 ### Flashing Software

-Flashing your image to your sdcard or USB drive is not different from flashing any other image.
+Flashing your image to your SD card or USB drive is not different from flashing any other image.
 For the non-technical users we advise to use the flashing utility, [Raspberry Pi Imager](https://www.raspberrypi.com/software/) from the Raspberry Pi Foundation.
-It is avaliable for both Windows and Linux.
+It is available for Windows, Mac OS, and Linux.

-**NOTE** There have been issues when using Raspberry Pi Imager to burn pre-built images.
-From Linux we have had success starting the imager with the command `sudo raspi-imager`.

 - Start up the Raspberry Pi Imager.
 On Linux, start Raspberry Pi Imager with "**sudo** raspi-imager".
 - For "Choose OS", select "Use custom" and select the OVOS/PI image file downloaded from the OpenVoiceOS Downloads Site.